liamcmitchell/url-io/README.md

 Returns an object that represents data at a given URL.

-It can be consumed as both an [Observable](https://github.com/zenparsing/es-observable) (with .subscribe) and a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) (with .next).
+It can be consumed as both an [Observable](https://github.com/zenparsing/es-observable) (with .subscribe, if method is OBSERVE) and a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) (with .next).

 A path is a string starting with a forward slash e.g. '/user'